GangYang2012/heiswayi.github.io/_posts/2016-11-27-learn-to-use-lambda-expression-in-csharp.md

 // Variable 'numberSeven' will now contain 7
 ```

-We also can pass parameters to the function by declairing them inside the parenthesis:
+We also can pass parameters to the function by declaring them inside the parenthesis:

 ```csharp
 Func<int, int, int> addXandY = (x, y) => x + y; // x + y is expression